magicptr/termusic/README.md

 Except for the reserved quit key `q`, shortcuts can be changed under **Core → Keybindings**.
 Press `R` on that page to restore all default bindings.

 ---

-termusic is still under active development.
-If you encounter a problem or have a suggestion, please [contact me](mailto:yiwithming@gmail.com).